What Is a Virtual Restaurant (aka Ghost Restaurant)?

 How to Get Your Virtual Kitchen Off the Ground

-If you own or manage a restaurant today, where should you start to build out and test your own virtual restaurant concept?
+If you own or manage a restaurant right now, where should you start to build out and test your own virtual restaurant concept?

-First, figure out what your current operational capacity is.
+First, figure out what your operational capacity is.
 What kind of kitchen equipment do you have?
-What are your current inventory levels, your on-hand ingredients, and what is in season?
-What food options were available nearby.
+What are your inventory levels, your on-hand ingredients, and what is in season?
+Next, explore what other food options are available nearby.
 Is there a good wings place?
 Tacos?
 A great burger joint?
 What's missing?
-Then, find a gap and aim to fill it.
+Then, find a specific gap and aim to fill it.

 Maybe you already know how to make a killer fish taco and some deadly beer-battered fish and chips.
 And maybe your burger joint has been dead from Monday to Thursday for months, and you have a line cook or two taking more smoke breaks than orders.

 Maybe your kitchen has all the friers and oil you need.
 And maybe it's starting to get warm out and you have a hunch that people will be looking for summery comfort food to indulge in after a night of dancing or an afternoon of lounging in the park across the street.

 So maybe you get an idea to test out a virtual concept, let's call it Johnny's Fish Fry.
 You create a logo for $50, and call up your mom for a refresher on how to make the taco's she used to make for you when you were a kid.

 You catch up with your mom for a bit, she yells at you for not calling more often, and you tell her about your Johnny's Fish Fry concept.
 She's so excited to help, and you both work out small menu to compliment those amazing tacos using a few high-quality, in season, ingredients in creative ways.